Battle of P'ohang-dong: Prelude

 The KPA troops were organized into a mechanized combined arms force of ten divisions, originally numbering some 90,000 well-trained and well-equipped men, in July, with hundreds of T-34 tanks.
 However, defensive actions by UN forces had delayed the KPA significantly in their invasion of South Korea, costing them 58,000 casualties and the destruction of a large number of tanks.
 In order to recoup these losses, the North Koreans had to rely on less experienced replacements and conscripts, many of whom had been taken from the conquered regions of South Korea.

 The KPA forces suffered from a shortage of men and equipment; their divisions were far understrength.
-Opposing the ROK, from west to east, were the 8th, 12th, and 5th Divisions and the 766th Independent Infantry Regiment.
+Opposing the ROKA, from west to east, were the 8th, 12th, and 5th Divisions and the 766th Independent Infantry Regiment.
 On 5 August the 8th Division was estimated to have 8,000 men, the 5th Division had 6,000, the 12th Division had 6,000 and the 766th Independent Regiment had 1,500, giving these units a total strength of at least 21,500.

 Battle

 North Korean forces advance on UN lines, 10 August 1950.

-In early August the three KPA divisions mounted offensives against the three passes through the ROK line.
+In early August the three KPA divisions mounted offensives against the three passes through the ROKA line.
 The 8th Division attacked Yongch'on, the 12th Division attacked P'ohang-dong and the 5th Division, in conjunction with the 766th Independent Infantry Regiment, attacked toward An'gang-ni at Kigye, 6 mi north of the town.
-The ROK forces had far less training and were poorly equipped, so they presented the weakest line on the Pusan Perimeter.
+The ROKA forces had far less training and were poorly equipped, so they presented the weakest line on the Pusan Perimeter.
 The North Koreans knew they could be most successful there.